DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - longer lengths than twisted pair
             - requires segment terminators
             - two main types:
-                - **thinnet (10Base2)**: used to connect systems to backbond trunks of thicknet cabling (185m, 10Mbps)
+                - 🔨**thinnet (10Base2)**: used to connect systems to backbond trunks of thicknet cabling (185m, 10Mbps)
-                - **thicknet (10Base5)**: can span 500 meters and provide up to 10Mbps
+                - 🔨**thicknet (10Base5)**: can span 500 meters and provide up to 10Mbps
         - 🍖Ethernet (Copper) can be used to describe many mediums, it is typically associated with Category 5/6 unshielded twisted-pair (UTP) or shielded twisted pair (STP), and can be plenum-rated
         - 📝A repeater, switch, or concentrator can be used to amplify signals, ensuring that the 100-meter (328 Feet) distance limitation of 1000BaseT or CAT 6 is not an issue.
         -  STP cable is limited to 155 Mbps and 100 meters (328 Feet)
-        - fiber typically comes in two options: single-mode or multi-mode
+        - 🍖fiber typically comes in two options: single-mode or multi-mode
             - 🥑Single-mode is typically used for long-distance communication, over several kilometers or miles
             - 🥑Multi-mode fiber is typically used for faster transmission, but with a distance limit depending on the desired speed
             - Fiber is most often used in the datacenter for backend components